CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Recipes_Crafting_Table.md

 ### addShaped
 ```
+//pre-1.12
 recipes.addShaped(output,inputs,function,action);

+//1.12
+recipes.addShaped(name,output,inputs,function,action);
 ```

 This creates a shaped recipe for `output` using `inputs` as Ingredients.
 If a `function` is added as third parameter, you can also use a function to determinate the output.
 If an `action` function is added as forth parameter, you can also determine, what will happen, if the item is crafted.

+`name` is a string and needs to be unique
 `output` is an IItemStack
 `inputs` is an IIngredient[][] (see below)
 `function` is a IRecipeFunction.
 Please refer to the respecting wiki entry for more information on functions.